pylayers/pylayers/doc/manual/1-SlabAndMaterials.rst

 ~~~~~~~~~~~~~~

-The layout ploting expoits vizaulization function of networkx.
+The layout ploting exploits vizaulization functions of networkx.
 The
-method showG allows to display the different graphs which constitute the
+method **showG** allows to display the different graphs which constitute the
-layout. option graph :math:`$\in$` {'s','t','i','r','v'}
+layout.
+The different option for ploting a graph are :math:`$\in$` {'s','t','i','r','v'}

 In[73]: